Consumer alert about unsolicited calls relating to compensation claims

 If you receive an unsolicited call, and you've suffered an injury in a motor accident, you can contact the relevant motor or transport accidents authority in your State or Territory:

-Claims Advisory Service of the NSW Motor Accidents Authority
+Claims Advisory Service of the State Insurance Regulatory Authority (SIRA)

 ACT CTP Insurance Scheme